Gisella Caccialanza: Biography

 She immediately earned a scholarship to the School of American Ballet, and impressed the faculty with the training she had received from Cecchetti.
 Caccialanza became a charter member of the company in 1934, and performed in the major cities of the United States.
 She performed under Balanchine in the ballets Serenade in 1934, Le baiser de la fée in 1937, the second ballerina in the premiere of Ballet Imperial in 1941 under the employ of the New Opera Company, the lead dancer in the full-length American premiere of The Nutcracker with the San Francisco Ballet at the San Francisco Opera House in 1944, and The Four Temperaments in 1946.
 Caccialanza also danced in the musical films The Goldwyn Follies in 1938, and On Your Toes the following year with choreography undertaken by Balanchine.
 When the ballet did not perform, she appeared with the touring group Ballet Caravan, and danced in the premieres of Harlequin for President, Promenade, and The Soldier and the Gypsy in 1936, and at Los Angeles' Philharmonic Auditorium.

 In 1941, the American Ballet and Ballet Caravan had worked together in a tour of Latin America, and Caccialanza danced a pas de deux at the New York headquarters of the United Service Organizations, and spoke at a rally to encourage scrap metal collecting.
 She was offered a role of Laurey in Oklahoma! for the Theatre Guild's road company in New Haven in October 1943, which she turned down to honor a prior partnership.
 Caccialanza later joined the Ballet Society, and danced with the San Francisco Ballet until the birth of her son in 1953.
 She later taught and coached at the school.
 A collection of Caccialanza's correspondence with Cecchetti was published as Letters From the Maestro in 1971.

 Personal life

-She was married to American choreographer Lew Christensen from 1941 until his death from cancer in 1984, and they had a son, Chris, who went on to be a conductor.
+She was married to American choreographer Lew Christensen from 1941 until his death in 1984.
+Their son Chris went on to be a conductor.

 Caccialanza died at Seton Medical Center, Daly City on July 16, 1998, after a series of strokes.